pip-services/pip-services-docs/content/en/conceptual/building_blocks/concurrency/_index.md

 The Pip.Service toolkit provides many different implementations of the state stores.
 They are:

-- NullStateStore: Dummy state store implementation that doesn’t do anything.
+- NullStateStore: Dummy state store implementation that doesn't do anything.
 - MemoryStateStore: State store that keeps states in the process memory.
 - RedisStateStore
 - MemcachedStateStore